mmistakes/minimal-mistakes/_drafts/fs2.md

 As we may expect, the stream contains an actor of the JLA more or less every two actors of the Avengers.
 Once the Avengers actors are finished, the JLA actors fulfill the rest of the stream.

 If we don't care about the results of the second stream running concurrently, we can use the  `concurrently` method instead.
-A common use case for this method is the implementation of a producer-consumer pattern.
-For example, we can implement program with a producer that uses a `cats.effect.std.Queue` to share JLA actors with a consumer, which simply prints them to the console:
+An everyday use case for this method is implementing a producer-consumer pattern.
+For example, we can implement a program with a producer that uses a `cats.effect.std.Queue` to share JLA actors with a consumer, which prints them to the console:

 ```scala
 val queue: IO[Queue[IO, Actor]] = Queue.bounded[IO, Actor](10)